 Every day, across the University, there are many activities taking place for you to participate in.
 Events are listed on this central calendar.

 Usually, the college hosts many visits each year from our link schools and other bespoke events.
 The college works with pupils from the age of 10 and above, with a focus on schools in the state sector.

 Visits to the college are prioritised for state schools within our link regions, but please do get in touch in any case to check availability.

 |11.30-12.15||Q&A and college tour with current students|

 |14.30||Free time to explore Oxford / departure|

-We also take part in the University's Open Days each June and September, and also host dedicated study and learning days.
-Study and learning days for 2019 include:
+We also take part in the University's Open Days each June/July and September, and also host dedicated study and learning days.

 Each Oxford college is linked to a Local Authority to ensure that each state school has a first point of contact within the University.
 This measure is designed to improve the way in which the University communicates information, advice and guidance to teachers.